How to get rid of Bed Bugs: The complete guide

 Bed bugs can survive for months without feeding, making them hard to eradicate.

-Why Are Bed Bugs Still a Problem in 2025?
+Why Are Bed Bugs Still a Problem?

 With increased travel, property rentals, and second-hand furniture sales, bed bugs remain a persistent nuisance.
 Even clean homes and businesses are at risk—bed bugs hitchhike on luggage, clothing, and furniture.